pSUNSET/Pytlin/README.md

 // "apple" is key, `0` is defaultValue
 // using `/` operator to pop an element val priceOfOrange = goodToPrice / ("orange" to 0)
-println("Total price is ${priceOfApple + priceOfOrange}") // Result: Total price is 5.5
+println("Total price is ${priceOfApple + priceOfOrange}") // Result: Total price is 5
 println(goodToPrice) // Result: {banana=3}
-// That stands for that apple and orange has already got removed.
+// This shows that apple and orange have already been removed.
 ```

 ### Repeat all elements in a list